-Per the upper portion of the Table, the Tx characteristics can be configured in the simulation to use a Compliance Jitter Pattern (CJTPAT) driven by a SAS Reference Tx with 800mV swing, -2dB de-emphasis, and 42pS edge rates.
-This allows us to precisely implement the Tx behaviors in the first four rows of the Table above in the simulation.
+Per the upper portion of the Table, the Tx characteristics can be configured in the simulation to use a Compliance Jitter Pattern (CJTPAT) driven by a SAS Reference Tx with an 800mV swing, -2dB de-emphasis, and 42pS edge rates.
+This allows us to precisely implement the Tx behaviors in the first four rows of Table 2 in the simulation.

 The spec then calls for an Rj of 0.15 UI (Tx RJ in Table) that it earlier defines as 17x the 1-sigma value for a simulated BER of 1e15.
-As such, the correct value to enter in the CA form is (0.15/17=) 0.88% UI.
+As such, the correct value to use in a simulator is (0.15/17=) 0.88% UI (0.0088 UI).
 The spec also calls out an additional 0.10 UI of sinusoidal jitter in a later section/Table.
-These jitter components can be directly entered into the "Advanced Settings" tab in CA as shown in Figure 9.
+These jitter components must be included in the simulations.